Page loading ... Please wait.

 bibliography

-Icebox Cookies Recipe
+Icebox Cookies Recipe & Video

 Printer Friendly Page

 One look at this stack of sweet and buttery Icebox Cookies, dotted with flecks of red candied cherries, makes you think of Christmas.
 There is no doubt as to why these old fashioned refrigerator cookies have remained a favorite.
-They taste great plus you can make the dough ahead of time and then simply slice off and bake the cookies as needed.
-What a treat it would be during the holiday season, to give a busy friend a nicely wrapped frozen log of this cookie dough (with baking instructions), so they can enjoy freshly baked cookies whenever life dictates the need for something sweet.
+They taste great plus you can make the dough ahead of time and then simply slice and bake the cookies as needed.
+What a treat it would be during the holiday season, to give a busy friend a nicely wrapped frozen log of this cookie dough, so they can enjoy freshly baked cookies whenever life dictates the need for something sweet.

-Icebox Cookies: In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until light and fluffy (3-4 minutes).
+In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until creamy and smooth.
+Add the sugar and beat, on medium high speed, until light and fluffy (about 3 minutes).
 Add the egg and vanilla extract and beat until incorporated.
-In a separate bowl, sift or whisk together the flour, baking powder, and salt and then add to the butter and egg mixture.
-Mix just until a dough forms.
-Stir in the cherries until evenly distributed throughout the dough.
+Scrape down the sides and bottom of your bowl as needed.
+Then add the flour mixture and beat just until the batter starts to clump together.

-Preheat oven to 375 degrees F (190 degrees C) with the rack in the center of the oven.
+Preheat your oven to 375 degrees F (190 degrees C) with the rack in the center of the oven.
 Line two baking sheets with parchment paper.

 Makes about six dozen cookies.